Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Core Relaxations

 \section{Core Relaxations}

-In the definition of the discretizations studied in this work, we repeatedly make use of several ``core'' formulations for specific sets of feasible points.
+In the definition of the MIP relaxations studied in this work, we repeatedly make use of several ``core'' formulations for specific sets of feasible points.
 They are introduced in the following.